 The average NRA Foundation grant award is approximately $5,000 - $6,000, depending on the State Fund.

 Does my organization have to be a 501 (c)(3) tax-exempt charity to apply for a grant?

 No, you are not required to be a 501 (c)(3) organization to be eligible for an NRA Foundation grant.
-However, all grants must be for a 501(c)(3) purpose and all grant recipients must be at least recognized as nonprofit organizations within their states or by the IRS.
+However, all grants must be for a 501(c)(3) purpose and all grant recipients, other than governmental entities, must be formally recognized as nonprofit organizations by their states or by the IRS.
 Click here for more information.

 My organization is a members-only club.
 Am I eligible to submit an application?

-Yes.
-Grants may be awarded to members-only clubs if the non-member-only project for which you are requesting funding will provide substantial public benefit.
+Possibly.
+If you are not a 501(c)(3) and the only users are your members, you may not be eligible.
+But, if you are a private membership club that also provides access to qualified groups or provides for qualified activities, you may be eligible for funding.
+To be eligible, you would have to provide a substantial public benefit.
 Equipment granted for events and programs must be for the purpose of providing a benefit to the public.
 Range improvement projects must also benefit the public, usually via qualifying groups (see letters of public benefit FAQ).

 My organization is a government entity (Law Enforcement agency, Public Range, Public School, or University).
 May I still apply for an NRA Foundation grant?

 Yes, government entities are eligible and may apply for an NRA Foundation grant.

 Public Ranges may be eligible to receive additional funds through separate funding from the NRA.
 Click here for more information.

 I am affiliated with a Boy Scout Troop, Venture Crew, or Naval Sea Cadet Unit.
 Is my organization eligible to apply?